ObsidianLabs/algorand-tutorial/tutorial-2.md

 Before compiling the Dynamic Fee project, we need to modify a line in the `main.py` file.
 Put in Charlie's address on Line 5.

 You may notice there're two hammer buttons at the bottom of the editor window.
-They represent PyTeal compiler and TEAL compiler.
-Algorand Studio utilizes both to compile our PyTeal smart contract.
+They represent the PyTeal compiler and the TEAL compiler.
+Algorand Studio utilizes both to compile the Dynamic Fee smart contract.
 You should already installed both compilers in the Welcome screen.
 Otherwise, click the buttons and open their version managers to finish the installation.

 <p align="center">
   <img src="./screenshots/main.png" width="720px">